MrFoxhead/Foxchan/README.md

 ##Installation guide

-* Install [ccd0's 4chanX] [1] userscript.
+1. Install [ccd0's 4chanX] [1] userscript.
-* Install the [Stylish] [6] extension.
+2. Install the [Stylish] [6] extension.
-* Navigate to the userstyles section of the [Addons] [4] page.
+3. Navigate to the userstyles section of the [Addons] [4] page.
-* Click on "Write New Style", give it a name, and paste the CSS there.
+4. Click on "Write New Style", give it a name, and paste the CSS there.
-* Go into your 4chan X settings.
+5. Go into your 4chan X settings.
-* Turn ON 'Catalog Links'
+6. Turn ON 'Catalog Links'
-* Turn OFF 'Persistent QR', 'Thread Hiding Buttons', and 'Reply Hiding Buttons'
+7. Turn OFF 'Persistent QR', 'Thread Hiding Buttons', and 'Reply Hiding Buttons'
-* OPTIONAL: Turn ON 'Relative Post Dates' and Turn OFF 'Relative Date Title'
+8. OPTIONAL: Turn ON 'Relative Post Dates' and Turn OFF 'Relative Date Title'
+9. OPTIONAL:

 ##Rice up